 Roofing your house does not rank high on the list of fun, exciting home projects.
 But when the root starts to leak, the prospect of a dry and tightly sealed roof looks very attractive.
 A new and good-looking roof may also improve the appeal of the house.
-Here are a few roofing materials you should consider when you need to replace your roof.
+Here are a few roofing materials you should consider when you need to .do commercial flat roofing york

 Road roofing material is used in case of low slope residential use as well as in buildings like shops and sheds.
 Rolled roofing comprises long rolls of mineral and asphalt impregnated material which is further topped with mineral granules.
 These rolls come in the form of strips and offer a convenient, fast and inexpensive way to cover up the slope roof building.
 Road roofing can be applied with roofing nails or with a torch-down method.